cere-io/cere-games-sdk/packages/sdk/README.md

 #### Parameters

+- `score` - current player score to be shown on Wallet Connect UI
 - `onConnect` - a callback which is called when player connects their wallet
+- `onComplete` - a callback which is called wallet connect is completed and the modal is closed

 The method returns a modal instance with the following type: